 Joseph Blocher's principal academic interests include federal and state constitutional law, the First and Second Amendments, legal history, and property.
-His current scholarship addresses issues of gun rights and regulation, free speech, sovereignty, and refugee law.
+His current scholarship addresses issues of gun rights and regulation, free speech, the law of the territories, and the relationship between law and violence.

-He has published articles on those and other topics in the Harvard Law Review (forthcoming), Yale Law Journal, Stanford Law Review, Duke Law Journal, Yale Journal of International Law, and other leading journals.
+He has published articles on those and other topics in the Harvard Law Review, Yale Law Journal, Stanford Law Review, Duke Law Journal, Yale Journal of International Law, and other leading journals.
 He is co-author of Free Speech Beyond Words (NYU Press, 2017) and The Positive Second Amendment: Rights, Regulation, and the Future of Heller (Cambridge University Press, 2018).
-He has also written for the New York Times, Vox, Quartz, The News & Observer and other public outlets, and serves as Co-Director of the Center for Firearms Law.
+He serves as Co-Director of the Center for Firearms Law, and has spoken before Congress and written for the New York Times, Washington Post, Slate, Vox, and other public outlets.

 He returned to his hometown of Durham to join the Duke Law faculty in 2009, and received the law school's Distinguished Teaching Award in 2012.
 Before coming to Duke, he clerked for Guido Calabresi of the U.S. Court of Appeals for the Second Circuit and Rosemary Barkett of the U.S. Court of Appeals for the Eleventh Circuit.
 He also practiced law at O'Melveny & Myers LLP, where he assisted the merits briefing for the District of Columbia in District of Columbia v.
 Heller.